-Death implies resurrection; the illusion is reborn, as the Scythe of Death in in their injunction, "Fry your seeds".
+Death implies resurrection; the illusion is reborn, as the Scythe of Death in the Tarot has a crosspiece.
+This is in connection with the Hindu doctrine, expressed in their injunction, "Fry your seeds."
 Act so as to balance your past Karma, and create no new, so that, as it were, the books are balanced.
-WHile you have either a credit or a debit, you are still in account with the universe.
+While you have either a credit or a debit, you are still in account with the universe.